-	(Oct 13) - This little fellow (actually I can't tell—if you can, you must be Charles Darwin) and his brother (or sister, or maybe just friend) play prominently in a tale spun to me by Fulvio of Napoli Underground (NUg) entitled The Bay of Ieranto and the Unexpected Gift.
+(Oct 13) - This little fellow and his brother or sister, or maybe just friend (I can't tell.
+If you can, you must be Charles Darwin) play prominently in a tale spun to me by Fulvio Salvi called The Bay of Ieranto and the Unexpected Gift.
 Fulvio and friends went hiking and swimming at that very beautiful bay recently and...

 (Oct 28) - The National Archaeological Museum of Naples is cramped, as is evident to anyone who has visited it; yet, what has traditionally been on display is less than one-half of what could be on display with adequate space and, as usual, money.
 So they store the rest.
 I still don't know where the fabled warehouses of the museum are (nor does anyone I have ever asked— including cops!).
 Whatever the case, at least the storage units have come out of hiding a bit with a new exhibit at the museum called Beni culturali invisibili [Invisible Cultural Heritage].
 Ninety (!) statues, busts and inscriptions from ancient Herculaneum, Pompeii, Cuma, Pozzuoli and Baia have been dusted off and put into a new glass, plexiglass and steel wing of the museum.
 (It's only partially finished but should be done in 2016 and will include a library and a theater.) photo: Paolo de Luca, la Repubblica

 (Oct 29) - Larry Ray of Gulfport, Mississippi, was a longtime resident of Naples and maintains a presence on Naples: Life, Death & Miracles at this link— lots of good stuff (c'mon, he met Lucky Luciano!)
 He has just sent me one of the most charming photos I have even seen (pictured, Larry is the one in the blue shirt).
 He included this note: